Updated June 15, 2021

-Face coverings are now required when inside any public place or business, as well as outside when 6 feet of distance cannot be maintained.
+Face coverings are required when inside any public place or business, as well as outdoors when social distancing isn’t possible.
 This applies to restaurants and wineries, but once seated you’ll be able to remove your mask to sip or eat normally.

 Whenever you’re in a public place, maintaining a distance of at least six feet from other people outside your party is required.

-Less contact with servers and tasting room hosts will become the norm moving forward.
-Don’t be surprised to find hand-held menus replaced by those posted on a chalkboard, waters and wine pre-poured before your arrival, and other measures like contactless ordering from your phone to limit interactions between customers and servers.
-Many Napa wineries and restaurants will also have contactless payment systems available for tastings, food purchases, and bottles to-go.
+Less contact with servers and tasting room hosts has become the norm.
+Don’t be surprised to find hand-held menus replaced by those posted on a chalkboard and other measures like contactless ordering from your phone, which limit interactions between customers and servers.
+Many Napa wineries and restaurants have implemented contactless payment systems for tastings, food purchases, and bottles to-go.

-The Covid-19 environment is new to all of us, so it’s best to be patient and flexible when it comes to venturing out and about in Napa Valley.
-Businesses are operating under new processes and guidelines — some of which change daily — and many of these establishments are reopening after having been closed for months.
+The Covid-19 environment is constantly evolvoing, so it’s best to be patient and flexible when it comes to venturing out and about in Napa Valley.
+Businesses are operating under new processes and guidelines, so please pay attention to and heed all protocols.

-While many Napa Valley wineries have used an appointment-only model for years, you will now have to make a reservation in advance before visiting.
-This is mandatory as it will help the wineries monitor customer flow to ensure they’re operating at a reduced capacity for safety reasons.
+While some Napa Valley wineries have used an appointment-only model for years, you can now expect to make a reservation in advance.
+This helps the wineries monitor customer flow to ensure they’re operating at a reduced capacity for safety reasons.

 Time to book that long-awaited party bus with your friends?
-Not so fast.
-Many wineries are restricting group sizes to four to six people, so check with each winery when booking.
+You may want to hold off for now.
+Wineries will be restricting group sizes, so check with each winery on group limitations when booking.

 Crowded tasting rooms with standing-room only bars are a thing of the past.
-A visit to a Napa winery will now be all about social distancing.
-Tastings will take place in personal tasting areas at least six feet from other groups and starting Thursday, July 9, all tastings will be required to be held outdoors.
+Tastings now take place in personal tasting areas away from other groups.

 All Napa Valley lodging establishments are sharing their health and safety protocols on their websites, so you know what to expect before making a reservation.